marianoguerra/efene/docs/faq.rst

 Does beam offer interesting features for dynamic languages?

-        you can build dynamic features in the erlang VM, reia is much more dynamic than efene and it's done in the erlang VM so yes, you can do it.
+        You can build dynamic features in the erlang VM, reia is much more dynamic than efene and it's done in the erlang VM so yes, you can do it.

         Some tricks must be done but it's like dynamic languages in the JVM before invokedynamic.

+Is concurrency and hot code swapping supported?
+How about performance?

+        Those features are implemented by the erlang VM at a lower level so efene supports them by using the same things as in erlang.

+        No special code required, the same performance.

 Tools
 ~~~~~